Linking engagement and performance: The social network analysis perspective: Literature Review

 \section{Literature Review}

-Despite being well-studied, or indeed because it is well-studied, student engagement is challenging to define succinctly due to its rich, nuanced, and subtle character that only takes on a specific meaning from the context in which it is viewed.
-Indeed, it even goes by several interchangeable names: integration, engagement, and involvement are all popular terms that convey the heart of this idea \cite{Tinto06-RPWN,Nora03-AHH,Astin84-SIM,Tinto97-CAC}.
-Regardless of its name, this construct describes the extent to which a particular student is involved with, engaged in, and woven into the academic and social fabric of a learning institution.
+Despite being well studied, student engagement is challenging to define succinctly.
+Its rich, nuanced, and subtle character often takes on a specific meaning from the context in which it is viewed.
+As mentioned earlier, throughout this work, engagement refers to the presence (or absence) of social interactions, both formal and informal, occurring inside or outside the classroom, with both peers and faculty.
+It does not describe these social activities qualitatively, i.e., it does not answer the question of why or in what ways students are engaging while interacting.

-Integration has taken on many forms: a student's social connections, both formal and informal, occurring both inside and outside the classroom, to both peers and faculty, all contribute to a student's integration.
-These may be self-directed or a result of membership in some kind of group, either university-sponsored or not.
-However, as Tinto writes, ``though we have a sense of why involvement or integration should matter (e.g., that it comes to shape individual commitments), we have yet to explore the critical linkages between involvement in classrooms, student learning, and persistence'' \cite{Tinto97-CAC}.
-While several researchers have stepped forward to answer this call \cite{Thomas00-TTB,Hommes12-SNA} there is still much work to be done; this study is a step toward filling that gap.
+In general, engagement may be self-initiated or a result of membership in some kind of group, either university-sponsored or not, and is often discussed in relation to persistence.
+As Tinto writes, ``though we have a sense of why involvement or integration [engagement] should matter (e.g., that it comes to shape individual commitments), we have yet to explore the critical linkages between involvement [engagement] in classrooms, student learning, and persistence''~\cite{Tinto97-CAC}.
+While several researchers have stepped forward to answer this call \cite{Rizzuto09-NWW, Gasevic13-GPA, Hommes12-SNA, Vargas18-CAP, SmithPeterson07, BruunBrewe13-FCI, Thomas00-TTB, Eckles12-RAD, Zwolak17-NIP, Zwolak18-PIN} there is still much work to be done; this study is a step toward filling this gap.

-\subsection{Persistence and Performance}
+\subsection{Persistence and performance}

+Although studies of engagement have historically focused on persistence, academic performance is a common theme that permeates much of the literature.
+Tinto's Model of Student Integration provides a first heuristic and theoretical framework for understanding how these three constructs interlink~\cite{Tinto75-DHE}.
+In his seminal work, Tinto identified a critical two-step linkage ``between involvement and learning, on one hand, and between learning and persistence, on the other''~\cite{Tinto97-CAC}.
+After all, persisting in a program of study is impossible without some successful academic performance along the way.

+Nora expanded Tinto's model to incorporate additional components, such as individual pull factors acting as barriers to student engagement~\cite{Nora03-AHH}.
+While focusing on traditionally underrepresented students, he found academic performance to be ``possibly the most influential factor'' on Hispanic students' persistence.
+Final grades seemed to influence Hispanic students' drop-out decisions three times as much as they did for nonminorities.
+Nora argued that the connections from students' performance to their sense of belonging and their perception of their ability to earn a degree are essential factors when deciding whether to remain in college~\cite{Nora03-AHH}.